BEST STARTS FOR KIDS

 If out, bundle them under your arm and get out of there.
 It's so much easier to manage a tantrum without an audience.
 I knew a child once who only threw tantrums when out, because her mother would be embarrassed and give in.

-Something to consider is: If you feel negligent by walking away from your four year old child and their tantrum, (after you've attempted twice to help them,) by staying you're reinforcing them to continue to tantrum.
+Something to consider is: If you feel negligent by walking away from your four year old child and their tantrum, (after you've attempted twice to help them,) by staying you're giving them a pay off.

 One of the statements I successfully used over and over again with children from four years on (after a tantrum was over and they'd calmed down a bit) was: